The Social Insurance Institution of Finland

 Purpose of processing of personal data and grounds for processing

-The Prescription Centre is a database that consists of electronic prescriptions entered by the prescribers of the medicine, prescriptions entered by pharmacies, data concerning medicines handed to patients by healthcare and social welfare service providers, dispensing data attached to prescriptions, and entries related to medication reviews.
+The Prescription Centre is a database that consists of electronic prescriptions entered by the prescribers of the medicine, prescriptions entered by pharmacies, data concerning medicines handed to patients by healthcare and social welfare service providers, dispensing data attached to prescriptions, and entries related to the implementation and evaluation of pharmacotherapy.

 In addition, electronic prescriptions entered in the Prescription Centre and their dispensing data can also be utilised under the conditions provided by the Act on Electronic Prescriptions, e.g. when establishing the patient's overall medication regime, in regulatory